Last updated: May 4, 2023

 Once you’ve parked your car, look for the signpost as per the picture above, and head into the bush to start this exciting hiking adventure.

-The first section of the track is a pleasant walk through scenic bushland, slowly evolving in a more open landscape with heath vegetation.
+The first section of the track is a pleasant walk through scenic bushland, slowly evolving into a more open landscape with heath vegetation.

 After approximately 1.7 km of hiking, the trail arrives at an intersection where the Curra Moors Track essentially turns into a circuit walking track.